First National Bank of Omaha Review: Relationship Banking Perks from One of the Top Midwest Banks

 - FNBO Direct is First National Bank of Omaha's digital banking solution, offering a simple online checking account and online savings account.

-Rates are subject to change.
-Information on accounts is accurate as of Dec.
-10, 2020.
+Rates are subject to change; unless otherwise noted, rates are updated periodically.
+All other information on accounts is accurate as of Jan.
+6, 2022.